-Join us for exceptional music, coffee, and dessert in an intimate setting at one of our Friday night Green Wood Coffee House events.
+Join us for exceptional music, coffee, and dessert in an intimate setting at one of our Coffee House events.

-Doors open at 7:30 p.m.
-No tickets mailed; simply give your name at the door.
+No tickets are mailed; simply give your name at the door.

 Times are tough — money is tight.
 Music brings comfort and joy.
 If your budget prevents you from paying admission, please don’t stay away!
 At the door, simply pay what you can, or mention that you are on the guest list.
 It’s just not the same without you!